Azuma Sushi & Teppan

 Planning a Visit

 Azuma Sushi & Teppan is located at 4701 San Mateo Blvd NE in Albuquerque's northeast quadrant, accessible by car with parking available along the commercial strip.
-For current hours, pricing, and reservation availability, checking directly with the restaurant is the most reliable approach, as specific details are not confirmed through EP Club's database at this time.
+For current hours, pricing, and reservation availability, check directly with the restaurant.
 If you are considering a teppanyaki table for a group, booking ahead makes sense for weekend evenings, when communal grill tables at Japanese restaurants in mid-size cities fill faster than solo counter seats.
 Sushi-only visits may allow more flexibility.

 Recognition Snapshot